akinyosoyeisaac/Water_Portability_Prediction/README.md

 ##  ℹ️ Overview
->  The goal of this project is to predict which water body is safe for drinking considering the properties of the water body.
+>  The goal of this project is to predict which water body ispotable for use considering the properties of the water body.